platformsh/platformsh-docs/src/configuration/app/build.md

 ## Hooks

-Platform.sh supports two "hooks", or points in the deployment of a new version of an application that you can inject a custom script into.
-Specifically, there is one hook for `build` and one for `deploy`.
-Both hooks are optional.
+Platform.sh supports three "hooks", or points in the deployment of a new version of an application that you can inject a custom script into.
+Each runs at a different stage of the process.

-The `build` hook is run after the build flavor (if any).
-The file system is fully writeable, but no services are available (such as a database) nor any persistent file mounts, as the application has not yet been deployed.

-The `deploy` hook is run after the application container has been started.
-You can access other services at this stage (MySQL, Solr, Redis, etc.).
-The disk where the application lives is read-only at this point.
-Note that the deploy hook will only run on a [`web`](/configuration/app/web.md) instance, not on a [`worker`](/configuration/app/worker.md) instance.

 Each hook is executed as a single script, so they will be considered failed only if the final command in them fails.
 To cause them to fail on the first failed command, add `set -e` to the beginning of the hook.
 If a build hook fails for any reason then the build is aborted and the deploy will not happen.